ttanshtanz/PayIt-Payroll-Management-System-Csharp/readme.md

 The project is developed using C# .NET for the front end, Visual Studio 2022 as the IDE, and SQL Server for the back end.
 The system operates on the Windows operating system.

-## Installation

-To set up the PayIt system locally, follow these steps:

-1. Clone the repository: `git clone <repository_url>`
-2. Install necessary dependencies.
-3. Configure the database connection in the settings.
-4. Run the application using Visual Studio.

-## Usage

-Detailed instructions on how to use the system can be found in the [user manual](insert_link_to_user_manual).

-## Contributing

-Contributions are welcome!
-Please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the [MIT License](LICENSE).